One of my favourite stories from the Brothers Grimm is The Fisherman and his Wife.

 I lost my way with twitter.
 Being self-employed and working alone, I used to use it as a light break, nothing important.
 Then I hired a marketing guy who convinced me to use twitter to promote “my brand”.
 He told me to stick to certain topics and taught me strategies to “work” twitter.

 It never really gelled with me, I began to hate twitter and blogging.
 It didn’t feel natural anymore, too contrived and forced.
 I was quite relieved when I moved to Dubai and other things took priority.
 I deleted all my tweets, abandoned all the self-promotion and immediately felt so much lighter.

 You have this set of drivers in your mind that set your ideal flavour for how things need to be for you.
-It’s an image that imprints itself like wallpaper in your mind and just like real wallpaper, it can become invisible.
-But although it’s invisible, you can’t escape what drives you.

 That need never goes away.
 It can be dulled and dimmed and you may never express it but you’ll always know something is missing.

 I wonder if the fisherman’s wife really knew what she wanted.

 How do you hide what’s important to you?